awslabs/emr-dynamodb-connector/README.md

 # emr-dynamodb-connector
 **Access data stored in Amazon DynamoDB with Apache Hadoop, Apache Hive, and Apache Spark**

+This is a fork from [awslabs/emr-dynamodb-connector](https://github.com/awslabs/emr-dynamodb-connector), including features specific to [ScyllaDB Alternator](https://opensource.docs.scylladb.com/stable/alternator/alternator.html) and to the needs of the [ScyllaDB Migrator](https://migrator.docs.scylladb.com).

 ## Introduction
 You can use this connector to access data in Amazon DynamoDB using Apache Hadoop, Apache Hive, and Apache Spark in Amazon EMR.
 You can process data directly in DynamoDB using these frameworks, or